This article focuses on Monte Alban, one of the greatest archeological sites in Mexico.

 They knew so much about the movements of the skies that they were able to construct their buildings with the sun marking a spot, or the moon and stars being visible thru holes, at determined times of the year.

 The most famous stones on the site are called “Los Danzantes” or the dancers.
 Weird figures are carved on stones and they are believed to be inhabitants of the underworld.

 And of course, nobody should miss the views from the top of the northern and southern platforms.
 From there, you can have an unmatchable look at the entire site and at the valleys surrounding the mountain.

 After walking thru the buildings, observing rock carvings and standing at the highest point, I can understand why this place was chosen to build the city.
 And it is easy to understand why the culture developed in here has lasted thru the centuries.

+Have you been to Monte Alban?
 What archeological site has impressed you?
 Let me know in the comments section below.

 Nice, it looks like my kind of place that I could spend hours just absorbing the history and photographing.